RaquelMichelon/Intro-to-Vue-3-Code-Challenges-Solutions/README.md

 - Lesson 5 - List Rendering
     - Code Challenge L5: Add an array of sizes to the data object and use v-for to display them in a list.

+- Lesson 6 - Event Handling
+    - Create a new button that decrements the value of cart.